-Palmetto Dunes Cares – Giving back while building a sense of community
+Palmetto Dunes Cares – Giving back while building community.

-To support the charitable interest for all those who live, invest, work, and play in the Palmetto Dunes community.
+Raise awareness, encourage giving, and increase the charitable impact of all those who live, invest, work, and play in the Palmetto Dunes Community.

 ABOUT PALMETTO DUNES CARES